fission-codes/rust-template/contributing.md

 ### Contributing by Adding a Topic for Discussion
 #### Issues
 If you have found a bug and would like to report it or if you have a feature that you feel we should add, then we'd love it if you opened an issue! ❤️ Before you do, please search the other issues to avoid creating a duplicate issue.

 To submit a new issue just hit the issue button and a choice between two templates should appear.
 Then, follow along with the template you chose.
 If you don't know how to fill in all parts of the template go ahead and skip those parts.
 You can edit the issue later.

 #### Discussion
-If you have some new discussion you want to start but it isn't a bug or feature add, then you can start a discussion.
-Some examples of what kinds of things that are good discussion topics can include, but not limited to the following
+If you have a new discussion you want to start but it isn't a bug or feature add, then you can start a [GitHub discussion](https://docs.github.com/en/discussions).
+Some examples of what kinds of things that are good discussion topics can include, but are not limited to the following
 -   Community announcements and asking the community for feedback
 -   Discussing a new release
 -   Asking questions, Q&A that isn't for sure a bug report